ballerina-platform/ballerina-dev-website/learn/get-started/write-a-graphql-api-with-ballerina.md

     >**Tip:** Preferably, [Visual Studio Code](https://code.visualstudio.com/) with the [Ballerina extension](https://marketplace.visualstudio.com/items?itemName=WSO2.ballerina) installed.
 3. A command terminal

-## Understand the implementation
+## Design the GraphQL endpoint

 Usually, a GraphQL endpoint is defined using a GraphQL schema.
-Even though some languages require the GraphQL schema to create a GraphQL service (schema-first approach), Ballerina does not need the schema to create the service
-(code-first approach).
-Once you write the Ballerina service, the Ballerina GraphQL package will generate the schema.
+Some languages require the GraphQL schema to create a GraphQL service (schema-first approach) while others do not need the schema to create the service (code-first approach).
+Ballerina GraphQL package uses the latter.
+Therefore, you do not need the schema file to create your service, and instead, once you write the Ballerina service, the Ballerina GraphQL package will generate the schema.

 The GraphQL endpoint you will create in this guide will have two main operations, `Query` and `Mutation`.
 The `Query` type will be used to read the data in the data source, and the `Mutation` operation will be used to update the data in the data source.

 ### The `Query` type
-The `query` type has two fields.
+The `Query` type has two fields.
 * The `all` field - This field will return all the data in the data source as an array.
 * The `filter` field - This field will return the data filtered by the ISO Code of a country(`isoCode`).

 ### The `Mutation` type
-The `mutation` type has a single field.
+The `Mutation` type has a single field.
 * The `add` field - This field will add a given entry to the data source.

 ## Create the service package